Naturhistoriska/BIOinfo-course/README.md

 ### How to apply:

-Send me an e-mail (emailto:Johan.Nylander@nrm.se) before September 26.
+Send me an e-mail (emailto:Johan.Nylander) before September 26.

 Yours